Evgeni Berzin: 1994: Rise to stardom

-Electronics company Gewiss took over lead sponsorship of Berzin's team for 1994 and brought on sports physician Michele Ferrari from the University of Ferrara as the new team doctor.
+Electronics company Gewiss took over lead sponsorship of Berzin's team for 1994 and the squad brought on sports physician Michele Ferrari from the University of Ferrara as the new team doctor.
 Berzin was competitive right from the outset of the new season.
 He was in the top three at the Tour Méditerranéen, Trofeo Laigueglia, and Settimana Siciliana.
 He then finished second overall to teammate Giorgio Furlan at Tirreno–Adriatico.
 He won the time trial at the Critérium International, and finished third overall, as Furlan again won the race.
 Berzin finished the Tour of the Basque Country in second place behind Tony Rominger and signed a contract extension with Gewiss–Ballan at higher wages until 1996.

 A week after signing his new contract, Berzin lined up at Liège–Bastogne–Liège, one of the most important classic races in cycling.
 Late in the race, he was part of a six-man leading group, including reigning world champion Lance Armstrong and Rominger.
 He accelerated away from the group and won the race.
 Just three days later, at La Flèche Wallonne, Berzin and his teammates Argentin and Furlan broke away from the field at the first passage of the Mur de Huy, 65 km from the finish.
 The rest of the field was unable to counter what cycling journalist William Fotheringham called "the greatest show of strength in any Classic by any team".
 Argentin was allowed to win, in what was his last season as a professional, and Berzin finished third behind Furlan.
 Comments by Ferrari to the press afterwards, saying that "anything that doesn’t result in a positive test isn’t doping" cast doubts over the performance.